shellhub-io/shellhub-io.github.io/docs/getting-started.md

 $ sh ./add-user <username> <password>
 ```

+!!! info "You need to copy the Tenant ID from the command output"

 ## Adding your first device

-ShellHub can run in most of any Linux-based operating system with **Docker Engine
-installed and running**, no matter what architecture is your device.

-The following architectures are supported:

-* amd64
-* arm32v6
-* arm64v8
+To add your first device to ShellHub you need to install ShellHub Agent onto it.

+The ShellHub Agent runs inside a Docker container.
+Make sure you have Docker
+installed and properly set up.

-Open the terminal of your device or access your device with ssh on the local network,
-then run the following commands to install the ShellHub agent:
+Open the terminal of your device then run the following commands to install the ShellHub agent:

 ```
 $ curl "http://<SERVER_IP>/install.sh?tenant_id=<TENANT_ID>" | sh